 - Execute trades in just 3 clicks, free from the complex crypto purchasing process

-The idea of Ripple was developed in 2004 by Ryan Fugger from Vancouver, Canada.
-The currency was developed during the following ten years until finally, in 2014, various large banks started using Ripple and the related payment networks.
-The Ripple system offers numerous advantages to banks, like distributed ledgers, price and security.
+The idea of Ripple was born in 2004 by Ryan Fugger from Vancouver, Canada.
+The currency was developed over the following ten years, until finally, in 2014, various large banks started using Ripple and the related payment networks.
+The Ripple system offers numerous advantages to banks, like distributed ledgers, pricing and security.